 While plant-based products and other protein sources are taking off, lab-grown meat, in particular, faces a few obstacles.

-High-tech meat is expensive.
+Second, high-tech meat is expensive.
 Cost remains a largely prohibitive factor, with high-tech meat alternatives priced as luxury goods.

-Can clean meat scale?
+Third, the question remains: can clean meat scale?
 Though many startups in the space claim that their products will revolutionize meat consumption, the question remains whether clean meat will provide a scalable method to feed the future — or whether it’s simply a new wave of molecular gastronomy.

-Aforementioned cost considerations are crucial in scaling these products for mainstream consumption.
+The aforementioned cost considerations are crucial in scaling these products for mainstream consumption.

-Will meatless products really be better for the environment?
+Furthermore, will meatless products really be better for the environment?
 Despite claims that less meat consumption will reduce environmental impact, lab-based technologies come with their own high costs for electricity, heating, and other resources.

 Meat producers, lobbyists, and other bodies have a great deal at risk when considering the effects of automation across the meat industry.

-Where is the meatless revolution headed?
+Where the meatless revolution is headed next

 The race is on.

 In the next few years, we can likely expect to see the cost of lab-grown meat decrease considerably.

 From there, it’s just a matter of which companies will get their products to market first and best position their products as worth the price.